elayer/Amazon-Computer-Project/README.md

 I used Optuna with XGBoost and CatBoost to build an optimized model especially with the various attributes that these algorithms have.
 Since the data used is very sparse or represent specific definitive values (categories), it makes sense that the tree-based methods perform much better.

 ## Productionization
-I lasted created a Flask API hosted on a local webserver.
+I created a Flask API hosted on a local webserver.
 For this step I primarily followed the productionization step from the YouTube tutorial series found in the refernces above.
 This endpoint could be used to take in certain aspects of a computer, make appropriate transformations to the variables, and return a predicted price for a computer.

 <b>UPDATE:</b> A working local Flask API simulation is now uploaded and working.
 Below are a few sample pictures: